apireno/surrealDB_recipe_demo_dataset/README.md

 3.  **Set up your SurrealDB database**: Either install a local instance of SurrealDB or use Surreal Cloud.
 4.  **Environment Variables**: Ensure your SurrealDB credentials are set as environment variables.
 5.  **Ensure the embedding module depedency is installed**:
-    * execute `pip install -r reqirements.txt` in the root of where you downloaded this repo
+    * execute `bash setup.sh` in the root of where you downloaded this repo which will set up your venv and execute `pip install -r reqirements.txt`
-    * it should create a folder `src/surrealdb-embedding-model` and download the dependant module code there
+    * you can run `test_dependencies.py` to confirm all dependencies were properly installed
-    * you can run `test_dependencies.py` to confirm
+    * remeber to activate your venv before running scripts
 5.  **CLI args and constants file `surrealDB_recipe_demo_dataset/recipe_data_constants.py`**:
     * CLI options:
       * -h, --help            show this help message and exit